marybarker/ThinSincereQuivers/m2_version/list_of_functions.md

 * `subquivers (Q)' : returns a list of the subquivers of Q, given as sets of vertices

+* `isClosedUnderArrows (Q, V)': answers question: for V a subset of the vertices of Q, is V closed under arrows?

 * `subsetsClosedUnderArrows (Q)': returns the subsets of subquivers(Q) satisfying the closed under arrows condition

 * `isStable (Q, sQ)' : answers the question: subQ is a stable subquiver of Q